thatmariia/macro-eeg-model/docs/source/index.rst

 =============================

 This is the documentation for codebase of the macroscopic EEG modeling with axon propagation delays.
+It is associated with the preprint mentioned in `Associated preprint`.

 It includes the instructions on how to generate and open this very documentation (see `Documentation`) and how to prepare the environment for the codebase (see `Preparation`).